cycodehq/intellij-platform-plugin/README.md

 5. Clear the Scan on Save option to prevent Cycode from scanning your code every time you save your work.
 Instead, use the Scan on-Demand option.

-Note: If the "Scan on Save File" option is enabled in the extension settings, Cycode will scan the file in focus ( including manifest files, such as package.json and dockerfile) for hardcoded secrets.
+Note: If the "Scan on Save" option is enabled in the extension settings, Cycode will scan the file in focus (including manifest files, such as package.json and dockerfile) for hardcoded secrets.

 ## Usage